-The intent behind this legislation is to align West Virginia's statutes of limitation with those of other states, thereby modernizing and streamlining the legal framework surrounding contract disputes.
-The changes aim to encourage timely resolution of contract-related issues and reduce the potential for prolonged litigation.
+The intent behind this legislation is to align West Virginia's statutes of limitation with those of other states, thereby streamlining legal processes related to contract disputes.
+The proposed changes aim to encourage timely resolution of contract-related issues and reduce the duration for which parties may be held liable under these contracts.

 Statutes affected: Introduced Version: 55-2-6